Do-It-Yourself Plumbing: A Thorough Guide to Fixing Home Plumbing Problems

 Can I fix a plumbing problem myself?

-The most frequently encountered plumbing problems are dripping taps and toilets that run blocked drains, and low water pressure.
+The most common plumbing problems are dripping taps and toilets that run, blocked drains, and low pressure water.

 Is DIY plumbing safe?